McHughes288/sensortag-fpv/README.md

 ## Installing CCS and BLE-STACK
-**Note**: Only required if SensorTag does not have the original firmware on it
+**Note**: Only required if SensorTag does not have the original firmware on it.

 ### Windows (recommended)
 If your SensorTag no longer has the factory firmware loaded on it, you will have to reflash using the Code Composer Studio (CCS) which can be downloaded [here](http://www.ti.com/tool/CCSTUDIO).
 Choose `v7.4.0` and the off-line installer is recommended.
 Run the installer and choose all default options (including installation location) but for `Processor Support` please make sure you pick `SimpleLink CC13xx and CC26xx Wireless MCUs`.